wajeht/powerlifting.gg/README.md

 > [!WARNING]
 > This project is unfinished and heavily work in progress.

-# 🤔 Why?

-`JavaScript` does not suck.
-Most developers ~~(You)~~ have skill issues and suck at writing `JavaScript`.
-Here is a very simple multi-tenancy application with each tenant operating with its own subdomain.

-How cool is that?
-I'd say it is pretty cool!

-We're using traditional server-side rendering with `Vue` as a client on some parts of the app where it makes complete sense and needs extensive interactivity.
-With a combination of modern tools like `Tailwind`, `Vitest`, `Playwright`, and more, your imagination is the limit.

-You might be asking: why not use `Next`, `Nuxt`, or some other `meta-framework`?
-This project seems like a hack and blah blah blah.

-SHUT UP!

-This whole codebase is `readable`, `extensible`, `testable`, and lastly, there is no damn `MAGIC` under the hood!

 # 📚 Technologies

 - **Express** for HTTP router and basic middleware